am8850/azure-docs/APP-SERVICES.md

 - App Service Environments
 - Networking:
   - Premium plans and accessing resources on a VNET or with Private Link
+  - Connecting to on-prem resources with Hybrid connections
 - DevOps:
   - Keyvault
   - Deploying an application to App Service